 Oral history and/or interview experience is not required for any of our workshops unless indicated.
 These workshops are designed to address the goals of beginner and experienced interviewers/oral historians.

 Does OHSS offer scholarships?
 We award scholarships to local residents for OHSS workshops, each summer.
 These are based on need and applicants’ plans to use the tools for community-based projects.

 What forms of payment are accepted by OHSS?
 We accept tuition payment via PayPal, which allows you to use a credit card or your checking account (if you link it to PayPal).
 We do not accept checks or cash at this time.
 You will receive payment instructions with your workshop invoice, upon acceptance to the workshops.

 What is the schedule like, day to day, during an OHSS workshop?
 Will there be time to explore Hudon, relax, etc?
 All workshops--especially the intensive--are immersive.
-That said, there are several optional sessions and optional interviewing opportunities.
+The days are broken into sessions that vary in terms of physical and social configuration, toggling between group discussion, exercises in pairs, hands-on tech training and maybe an interview.
+That said, some afternoons include optional sessions and optional interview opportunities.
 Participants are welcome to use those times during the day and in the evening to relax, read, swim, or pick fruit in a local orchard.
-We will make lots of announcements throughout the workshops about local events: parades, yoga classes, and trips to the drive-in!
+We will make lots of announcements throughout the workshops about local events: parades, the farmer’s market and trips to the drive-in!